Mayerch1/TheDiscordSoundboard/readme.md

 ---

 #### How to use the Bot

->##### In the future, there's maybe coming an introduction sequence, which explains all important steps on the first programm startup.
 <br>

 To see, how to set up the application on it's first startup, have a look at [this](https://github.com/Mayerch1/TheDiscordSoundboard/wiki/First-Startup) wiki page ([wiki/First-Startup](https://github.com/Mayerch1/TheDiscordSoundboard/wiki/First-Startup)).